alexeagleson/nextjs-fullstack-app-template/README.app.md

 Let's unpack the above.

 We'll start with the `database`.
 We're very spoiled to have such amazing tooling in this day and age.
 By default Typescript will be able to handle the import of raw JSON files and even provide types for us based on the schema that it detects on the fields in the file.
-We don't even need to explicilty cast it.
+We don't even need to explicitly cast it.

 This behavior is enabled with the `esModuleInterop` and `resolveJsonModule` values in your `tsconfig.json` file in the root of your project, both of which are enabled by default in the Next.js Typescript template we are using.